 Assiniboine is expanding its facilities in Brandon.
 The Victoria Avenue East campus will be home to the new Centre for Creative Media, which will open in fall 2021.
 At the North Hill campus, the school continues to raise funds for the Prairie Innovation Centre for Sustainable Agriculture; it will support applied research, and agricultural and food programming.
 The North Hill campus is also home to the Manitoba Institute of Culinary Arts, developed around a beautiful 5,400-sq.-foot heritage building, and the Len Evans Centre for Trades and Technology.

-Assiniboine has agreements in place with a number of high schools in Manitoba, allowing students to receive credit toward a diploma and a certificate.
-In particular, it has partnerships with two high schools so that their students are eligible for the college’s comprehensive health care aide program.
+Assiniboine has agreements with several high schools in Manitoba; students can receive credit toward a diploma and a certificate.
+In particular, the college has partnerships with two high schools whose students are eligible for the college’s comprehensive health-care aide program.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-- Culinary Arts/Hotel and Restaurant Management: Students host many community food and beverage events throughout the year, which provide practical, hands-on learning opportunities.
+- Culinary Arts/Hotel and Restaurant Management: Throughout the year, students host many community food and beverage events, which provide practical, hands-on learning opportunities.
 The programs also take advantage of crops grown on campus as part of the horticultural production and sustainable food systems programs.

 - Practical Nursing